patriciogonzalezvivo/thebookofshaders/06/README.md

 ## Colors

-We haven't much of a chance to talk about GLSL vector types.
+We haven't had much of a chance to talk about GLSL vector types.
 Before going further it's important to learn more about these variables and the subject of colors is a great way to find out more about them.

 If you are familiar with object oriented programming paradigms you've probably noticed that we have been accessing the data inside the vectors like any regular C-like `struct`.